Taxi Tip¶

 Understand the dataset¶

-The dataset includes information about the amount of taxi tip paid.
-The data used in the attached datasets were collected and provided to the NYC Taxi and Limousine Commission (TLC) by technology providers authorized under the Taxicab & Livery Passenger Enhancement Programs (TPEP/LPEP).
-The dataset records include fields capturing pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemized fares, rate types, payment types, and driver-reported passenger counts.
+The data was collected and provided by the NYC Taxi and Limousine Commission (TLC).
+The dataset records include fields capturing pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemized fares, rate types, payment types, driver-reported passenger counts, and tip amount.

 df.info()